To see my definition of a “fake” feral cat vs a “real” feral cat, see Meet Oreo.

 Trouble’s indiscretions definitely cost him!
 He would scrap CONSTANTLY with another new young feral tom, Junior.
 But Trouble is a SMART guy and aligned himself with the Alpha Big Man on Campus, Oreo, for protection and to ensure that our property became HIS!

-I finally started to train him to eat out of the humane trap that I use to trap the feral cats to get them neutered and vaccinated, but he wasn’t having it AT ALL.
+I finally started to train him to eat out of the humane trap that I use to trap the feral cats to get them neutered and vaccinated, but he was NOT having it AT ALL.
 This cat would NOT enter that trap no matter HOW hungry he was!
 I was 8 for 8 with trapping feral cats at this point, and Trouble was going to BLOW my 100% capture record!

 But I’m just a LITTLE BIT smarter than Trouble!
 Just a little… I had my friend Dana’s trap, which has a “back door”, so I started to feed him on the door of that trap in the shed in his usual spot, with a towel over the back of the trap.
 I figured if I could JUST get him halfway in, I could gently close that back door behind him while he was eating and get him that way!